SAGDAfrica/.github/profile/README.md

 # SAGDA - Synthetic Agriculture Data in Africa
-SAGDA is an open-source initiative focused on creating and providing synthetic agricultural datasets for Africa’s agricultural sector.
-Our mission is to support research, innovation, and sustainable practices through data generation, augmentation, and validation, helping drive informed decisions for Africa’s agricultural future.
+SAGDA (Synthetic Agriculture Data for Africa) is an open-source initiative designed to address the data scarcity challenges in African agriculture.
+By leveraging advanced data science techniques, SAGDA provides tools for generating, augmenting, and validating synthetic agricultural datasets, covering key variables such as climate, soil properties, crop yields, and fertilizer use.
+These synthetic datasets enable researchers, policymakers, and agribusinesses to simulate realistic agricultural conditions, supporting data-driven decisions and innovation in the field.

 ## Key Features
 The SAGDA Python library provides: